Saavesh/saavesh.github.io/index.md

 title: Welcome
 ---

-Hi and welcome!
+Welcome, I'm glad you're here!
 My name is Sherry and this is where I share weekly updates on what I’m building, learning, and exploring.

 Right now, my current focus on making AI more understandable and accessible through hands-on projects like ethical dashboards and risk communication tools.
 You’ll also find personal reflections on my course project updates.